thembi-me/site/_posts/2015-11-15-saling-from-las-palmas-to-lanzarote-with-synergy.md

 ---
 layout: post
-title: Saling from Las Palmas to Lanzarote with Wynergy
+title: Saling from Las Palmas to Lanzarote with Synergy
 date: '2015-11-15T18:52:48+01:00'
 tags:
 - sailing